telerik/xaml-docs/controls/radgridview/how-to/handle-cell-row-mouse-events.md

 ## CellLoaded Event

-The **CellLoaded** event fires anytime a cell appears in the view port.
+The **CellLoaded** event fires anytime a cell appears in the viewport.

 The **CellLoaded** event handler receives two arguments: